hpc/charliecloud/doc-src/faq.rst

 1. Unpack the image into a different filesystem, such as :code:`tmpfs` or local disk.
 Consult your local admins for a recommendation.
-Note that :code:`tmpfs` is a lot faster than Lustre.
+Note that Lustre is probably not a good idea because it can give poor performance for you and also everyone else on the system.

 2. Use the :code:`-w` switch to leave the image mounted read-write.
-Note that this has may have an impact on reproducibility (because the application can change the image between runs) and/or stability (if there are multiple application processes and one writes a file in the image that another is reading or writing).
+This may have an impact on reproducibility (because the application can change the image between runs) and/or stability (if there are multiple application processes and one writes a file in the image that another is reading or writing).

 Unexpected behavior
 ===================

-:code:`--uid 0` lets me read files I can't otherwise!
+:code:`--uid 0` lets me read files I can’t otherwise!
 -----------------------------------------------------

 Some permission bits can give a surprising result with a container UID of 0.